CA6-LiveTS/StreamTS-DizzyDokuro/README.md

 # StreamTS-DizzyDokuro
-Chapters for Dizzy Dokuro Stream, generated using LiveTS

-# StreamTS-InukaiPurin
 Chapters for Dizzy Dokuro Stream, generated using CA6-LiveTS tools.
 This repo will contain LiveTS files for some Dizzy Dokuro YT streams broadcast after June 24 2023.
 This repo is managed by CA6-LiveTS; it is not affiliated with Dizzy Dokuro or Phase-Connect.